 - Pelvic fractures

-The goal is to work with the patient’s family doctor in order to initiate an effective course of treatment aimed at preventing further fractures.
-It has been proven that this concept can prevent numerous complications and enable the patient to achieve or regain maximum independence.
+The aim is to initiate effective therapy in collaboration with the family doctor to prevent further fractures.
+It has been proven that this concept can prevent many complications and achieve or regain maximum independence.